-The following is an assessment of the key individual elements that have an impact on this home's performance rating.
-Each element is assessed against the following scale: Very poor / Poor / Average / Good / Very good.
+The table below gives an assessment of the key individual elements that have an impact on this home's energy and environmental performance.
+Each element is assessed by the national calculation methodology against the following scale: Very poor / Poor / Average / Good / Very good.
+The assessment does not take into consideration the physical condition of any element.
+'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology based on age and type of construction.

-Elements Description Current pe Energy Efficiency erformance Environmental Walls Solid brick, as built, no insulation (assumed) Very poor Very poor Roof (another dwelling above) - - Floor (other premises below) - - Windows Single glazed Very poor Very poor Main heating Boiler and radiators, mains gas Good Good Main heating controls Programmer, room thermostat and TRVs Average Average Secondary heating None - - Hot water From main system Good Good Lighting No low energy lighting Very poor Very poor Current energy efficiency rating D 68 Current environmental impact (CO 2) rating D 64
+Element Description Current performance

+Energy Efficiency Environmental

+Walls Solid brick, as built, no insulation (assumed) Very Poor Very Poor

+Roof Pitched, 200 mm loft insulation Good Good

+Floor (other premises below) - -

+Windows Single glazed Very Poor Very Poor

+Main heating Boiler and radiators, mains gas Good Good

+Main heating control Programmer, TRVs and bypass Average Average

+Secondary heating None - -

+Hot water From main system Good Good

+Lighting Low energy lighting in 50% of fixed outlets Good Good

+Current energy efficiency rating D 60

+Current environm ental impact (CO 2) rating E 54